-The same provisions of the 1986 Act apply in Scotland as they do in England and Wales.
+46. The same provisions of the 1986 Act apply in Scotland as they do in England and Wales.
 Section 25 of the 1986 provides for recognition of a Part 1 order made in Scotland across the United Kingdom as having the same effect and as if the order had been made in the courts of the UK outside Scotland.
-For the order to be enforceable200, it must be registered in terms of section 27 of the 1986 Act.
+An order relating to parental responsibilities or parental rights made outside of the United Kingdom shall be recognised in Scotland if the order was made in the country where the child was habitually resident.208 For an order to be enforceable209, it must be registered in terms of section 27 of the 1986 Act.
+Section 29A of the 1986 Act provides that an order registered in the Court of Session is regarded as registered in every sheriff court.